Ghana Lithium Mining Deal: Government Withdraws New Agreement From Parliament Following Criticism

 He explained that NGOs and prominent voices within the extractives sector had also urged the government to conduct further technical and stakeholder engagements before resubmitting the deal.

-According to him, the move reflects the government’s willingness to demonstrate accountability and transparency in managing the country’s mineral resources.
+According to him, the move reflected the government’s willingness to demonstrate accountability and transparency in managing the country’s mineral resources.

-“It is for that reason that the listening minister, the listening government, has decided that we will withdraw this agreement, do further work involving you, so that together we can move forward,” he said.
+"It is for that reason that the listening minister, the listening government, has decided that we will withdraw this agreement, do further work involving you, so that together we can move forward."

-The lithium agreement, intended to regulate Ghana’s emerging lithium industry, has faced heavy public scrutiny in recent months, with critics arguing that the terms do not guarantee sufficient national benefit.
+The initial lithium agreement, intended to regulate Ghana’s emerging lithium industry, also faced heavy public scrutiny, with critics, including the current administration, arguing that the terms did not guarantee sufficient national benefit.

-Parliament is expected to reconsider the refined agreement after the Ministry completes its consultations and revisions.
+Parliament had always been expected to reconsider the refined agreement after the consultations and revisions.

 Lithium is one of the main minerals used in producing lithium-ion batteries in electric cars.